Delhi HC seeks Centre's stand on challenge to appointment of Sujan R Chinoy as Director General of MP-IDSA | Law-Order

 The petitioner has alleged that the institute did not follow the norms required for a "public appointment", which is "an act of lawlessness cutting at the very root of the strict mandate of Articles 14 and 16 of the constitution".

-"The guiding principles concerning the appointment of Chief Executives in autonomous organizations, clearly stipulate that it has to be carried out by a Search-cum-Selection Committee, should mandatorily include at least one outside expert of eminence from the field and it is also mandated that the committee should also include the Chief Executive of the autonomous institution, unless the selection is for the Chief Executive himself and none of these criteria has been met in the appointment of Respondent No.2," the petition reads.
+"The guiding principles with respect to the appointment of Chief Executives in autonomous organizations, clearly stipulates that it has to be carried out by a Search-cum-Selection Committee, should mandatorily include at least one outside expert of eminence from the field and it is also mandated that the committee should also include the Chief Executive of the autonomous institution, unless the selection is for the Chief Executive himself and none of these criteria has been met in the appointment of Respondent No.2," the petition reads.

 "The respondent no 2 was never known to be in any entity in the field of Defence studies and analysis throughout his career in foreign services," it is further alleged.